laravel/docs/homestead.md

 > {note} Windows users should not use the `~/` path syntax and instead should use the full path to their project, such as `C:\Users\user\Code\project1`.

-You should always map individual projects to their own folder mapping instead of mapping your entire `~/code` folder.
-When you map a folder the virtual machine must keep track of all disk IO for *every* file in the folder.
-This leads to performance issues if you have a large number of files in a folder.
+You should always map individual applications to their own folder mapping instead of mapping a single large directory that contains all of your applications.
+When you map a folder, the virtual machine must keep track of all disk IO for *every* file in the folder.
+You may experience reduced performance if you have a large number of files in a folder:

     folders:
         - map: ~/code/project1